alexandrera/gistValidation/README.md

 Note 4: The way the project is, it is possible to just clone it and execute it after OS Settings in Instructions below:

-Issues faced:
- - Initially it was used JUnit and there is a limitation with variable within the test methods.
-It is not possible to use variables from different methods.
- - TestNG was used instead since it has an annotation to workaround it (https://testng.org/doc/documentation-main.html#dependencies-with-annotations)
- - Github automatically removes the bearer token generated in case it is used in the code (which makes sense) so the bearer was hidden from the code using Base64 to decoded this data.
-It makes more sense to use it as a system variable in order to make authentication safer since we can simple make a print of the decoded string.

 ## Instructions:

 ### OS Settings: